n15g/elin-fairy-pcc/README.md

 ![Layer Comps](site/portraits.png)

-### Character Creation
+# Character Creation

 Since the game cannot differentiate fairy sprites from default sprites, you'll often find that the initial random character will be confusing a mix of the two.
 Fairy sprites are all prefixed with `fairy` to make it easier to find compatible sprites.

-#### Wings and Imports
+## Wings and Imports

 Since the back slot is not available during the initial character creator you will need to either use an import file with wings already set, or find a mirror in-game to adjust the back slot after creation.

 Included in the mod directory is a set of templates for fairy characters with wings and outfits pre-applied.

 You can find the mod folder by using the `Mod Viewer` on the title screen.
 Click the mod name and then `Open in Explorer`.
 Use the files in the `Template` folder with the `Import` function during character creation.

-## Github
+# Github

 https://github.com/n15g/elin-fairies

+# Release Notes

+## 1.1.0

+* **Breaking release** - Portrait filenames have changed and characters with a fairy portrait will need to re-set their portraits.
+This can be done in-game with a mirror, one of which can be found in the slave auction house in Derphy.
+* Fairy portraits have been re-labelled as special so that human NPCs will no longer randomly adopt fairy portraits.

+## 1.0.0

+* 6 Portraits
+* 50 PCC sprites - 2 body, 2 boots, 12 clothes, 2 eye, 1 glove, 4 hair, 1 hat, 8 back, 4 pants, 10 undies

-## Known Issues
+# Known Issues

 ### Items

 ![Beeg](site/beeg.png)

 Game items that appear on the character, like tools or some headpieces are not scaled down, so they appear comically large.
 For tools and weapons it's mostly amusing and stylistic, but clothing items look jarring.

 ### Zoom Aliasing

 ![Zoom](site/zoom.png)

 At the default zoom level the player sprites are slightly larger than the original sprite sheets.
 This causes some of the rows and columns to be duplicated, causing a wonky look.
 This happens with normal PCC sprites as well, but it's a lot more pronounced with the smaller sprites that rely on single-pixel details.
 This can be fixed by adjusting the zoom using the map tools button next to the minimap.